BLehrer99/Phoenix-3/README.md

 T  +0:00: Lift off (0 m)
 T  +0:03: Main engine cut off (46 m)
 T  +0:10: Apogee, fairing jettison (310 m)
-T  +0:11: Descent control propulsion startup (305 m)
-T  +0:40: Full deceleration for landing  (5 m)
+T  +0:16: Landing burn start (123 m)
-T  +0:41: Landing legs deploy  (3 m)
+T  +0:18: Landing legs deploy  (3 m)
-T  +0:42: Landing and shutdown  (0 m)
+T  +0:19: Landing and shutdown  (0 m)

 The ascent will be achieved with three Estes class 'E' solid rocket engines and will have full aerodynamic control over all 3 axis of flight to maintain a proper trajectory to apogee.
 All flight computer and software will run on an Arduino Due and will be programed using Arduino C. Apogee will be at approximately 350 meters and likely directly above the range.
 At this point, the ascent fins will stow and wait to be re-deployed as landing legs.
-The rate of descent will be controlled with a model aircraft motor and propeller unit and the trajectory will be maintained using a further set of guidance fins.
-There will also be a set of fins that are meant to counter the rotational moment of the propellor.
+The trajectory will be maintained using a further set of guidance fins.
+There will also be a set of fins that are meant to counter the rotational moment of the aircraft.
+At the proper altitude, a suicide burn will be initiated to retard the descent rate.
 When near the ground, Phoenix 3 will decelerate to a near stop and deploy its landing legs for a soft landing.
 Telemetry will consist of a compass, a barometer, an accelerometer, and a gyroscope.

 I have already selected all the necessary parts and have started to write the guidance navigation and control software.
 Also, I have done significant research on the topic but have had limited success in finding good resources on the relatively small scale that I am discussing.
 It appears that no one has successfully used retropropulsion and a suicide burn to land a model rocket but there is always a first.
 I have much experience with aerodynamics and basic guidance navigation and control in the context of model aircraft.
 These skills along with a relatively good programming background may be enough to accomplish this.
 The first step is to achieve a stable ascent and a successful fairing jettison and afterwards, the landing may be attempted.
 Although the chances of success are low, as Elon Musk said, "Failure is an option here.
 If things are not failing, you are not innovating enough."